 Step 1.
 Draw a demand and supply model before the economic change took place.
-To establish the model requires four standard pieces of information: The law of demand, which tells us the slope of the demand curve; the law of supply, which gives us the slope of the supply curve; the shift variables for demand; and the shift variables for supply.
+To establish the model requires four standard pieces of information: The law of demand, which tells us the slope of the demand curve is negative; the law of supply, which tells us that the slope of the supply curve is positive; the shift variables for demand; and the shift variables for supply.
 From this model, find the initial equilibrium values for price and quantity.

 Step 2.
 Decide whether the economic change you are analyzing affects demand or supply.
 In other words, does the event refer to something in the list of demand factors or supply factors?

 Step 3.
 Decide whether the effect on demand or supply causes the curve to shift to the right or to the left, and sketch the new demand or supply curve on the diagram.
 In other words, does the event increase or decrease the amount consumers want to buy or producers want to sell?

 Step 4.
 Identify the new equilibrium and then compare the original equilibrium price and quantity to the new equilibrium price and quantity.

 Let’s consider one example that involves a shift in supply and one that involves a shift in demand.
 Then we will consider an example where both supply and demand shift.